• Home

 And of course feel free to leave any questions, comments or reviews!
 This is the best place to reach me, and I’d love to hear from you!

-These are the best gluten free & vegan olive oil cookies out there, they are chewy, crispy on the edges, light and filled with rich olive oil flavor and deep dark chocolate.
+These are the best gluten-free and vegan olive oil cookies out there, they are chewy, crispy on the edges, light and filled with rich olive oil flavor and deep dark chocolate.
 They can't be beat.

 Print Recipe Pin Recipe